Darrekt/pyCrawler/README.md

 ```

 ## Known issues / Potential Optimisations
+1. Does not check if a URL is valid or up.
+An exception gets thrown when an invalid link is accessed, but it still gets added and counts towards the list of 100 urls.
+This could be fixed with a little bit of refactoring, but I was intending to fix this by (or after) implementing a breadth-first search.

-1. Currently does not differentiate two urls as unique with trailing '/'s, '#'s, or http vs https. i.e. https://reddit.com/ and https://reddit.com.
+2. Currently does not differentiate two urls as unique with trailing '/'s, '#'s, or http vs https. i.e. https://reddit.com/ and https://reddit.com.
 An attempt has been made to remove the trailing '/'s with the rstrip() function, but is not working yet.
 Another possible fix would be to optimise the regex to omit trailing '/'s when a given string ends with one.

-2. Some sites actively try to blacklist web crawlers by not accepting too many http requests from a single host within a short timeframe.
+3. Some sites actively try to blacklist web crawlers by not accepting too many http requests from a single host within a short timeframe.
 This can be circumvented by using a rotating proxy API.
 Or, if one desires implementation from scratch, the requests package supports the use of proxies by accepting an argument that expects a dictionary of proxy IP addresses.
 More information can be found on the request docs [here](https://2.python-requests.org//en/latest/user/advanced/#proxies)